-The Robotics business offers robots, controllers, software systems, as well as complete robot automation solutions and a comprehensive range of advanced services for automotive and Tier One OEMs as well as for the general industry.
-These improve flexibility, quality, productivity and connectivity, as part of the factory of the future.
+The Robotics business offers robots, controllers, software systems, as well as complete robot automation solutions and a comprehensive range of advanced services for automotive and Tier One OEMs as well as for general industry.
+These provide flexibility for manufacturers to meet the challenge of making smaller lots of a larger number of specific products in shorter cycles for today's dynamic global markets, while also improving quality, productivity and reliability.
 Robots are also used in activities or environments which may be hazardous to employee health and safety, such as repetitive or strenuous lifting, dusty, hot or cold rooms, or painting booths.
 In the automotive industry, robot products and systems are used in such areas as press shop, body shop, paint shop, power train assembly, trim and final assembly.
-General industry segments in which robotics solutions are used range from metal fabrication, foundry, plastics, food and beverage, chemicals and pharmaceuticals, and electronics.
+General industry segments in which robotics solutions are used range from metal fabrication, foundry, plastics, food and beverage, chemicals and pharmaceuticals, electronics and warehouse/logistics center automation.
 Typical robotic applications in general industry include welding, material handling, machine tending, painting, picking, packing, palletizing and small parts assembly automation.

 The Motors and Generators business supplies a comprehensive range of electrical motors, generators, and mechanical power transmission products.
 The range of electrical motors includes high efficiency motors that conform to leading environmental and Minimum Energy Performance Standards (MEPS).
 Efficiency is an important selection criterion for customers, because electric motors account for nearly two-thirds of the electricity consumed by industrial plants.
 The business unit manufactures synchronous motors for the most demanding applications and a full range of low- and high-voltage induction motors, for both IEC (International Electrotechnical Commission) and NEMA (National Electrical Manufacturers Association) standards.
-The business unit has recently launched a new condition monitoring solution for low voltage (LV) motors that monitors and provides vital motor performance intelligence to help improve uptime, extend motor lifetimes, and increase machine performance and productivity.
-It connects motors with the Internet of Things (IoT).
+The business unit also offers solutions that monitor motor performance and provide vital intelligence on key operating parameters.
+These products and solutions help customers improve uptime, extend motor lifetimes, and increase productivity while becoming or remaining digitally connected.

-The Drives and Controls business provides low-voltage and medium-voltage drives and systems for industrial, commercial and residential applications.
+The Drives business provides low-voltage and medium-voltage drives and systems for industrial, commercial and residential applications.
 Drives provide speed, torque and motion control for equipment such as fans, pumps, compressors, conveyors, centrifuges, mixers, hoists, cranes, extruders, printing and textile machines.
-They are used in industries such as building automation, marine, power, transportation, food and beverage, metals, mining, oil and gas.
+They are used in industries such as building automation, marine, power, transportation, food and beverage, metals, mining, and oil and gas.
+The business unit also supplies traction converters (propulsion converters and auxiliary converters) for the transportation industry and wind converters.